NSMY/Stream-Downloader-Util/# TODO.md

 [] make the setup init settings better, maybe into 1 call like if key in settings then call the whole settings thins more robust dependency searching and downloading (if deleted between settinggs Checks)

+[] fix tk pannel width with no title name

 THINK maybe rework tkinter to be packs instead of grids somehow as is laggy